cyclejs/old-website/_posts/2015-01-28-basic-examples.md

   .map(ev => ev.target.value);
 {% endhighlight %}

 To combine these two actions and use their values to compute the BMI, we use the RxJS [`combineLatest`](http://reactivex.io/documentation/operators/combinelatest.html) operator.
 We saw in the previous example that `merge` had *OR* semantics. `combineLatest` has, on the other hand, *AND* semantics.
-For instance, to compute the BMI, we need a `weight` value *and* and a `height` value.
+For instance, to compute the BMI, we need a `weight` value *and* a `height` value.

 {% highlight js %}
 const bmi$ = Rx.Observable.combineLatest(